 You also probably want to know if you’re going in the right direction and/or doing the right things for yourself.
 Your intuition will tell you that, too.
 It’ll most likely come in the form of a feeling.
 You’ll have comfort and ease if you’re moving in the direction you want to go.
 Or you’ll have restlessness and unease if you’re heading down a path that isn’t in your best interests.

-Your intuition speaks to you all the time.
+Listen for your intuition because it speaks to you all the time.

 It’s always trying to guide you to the next right thing.
 So even when you’re doing anything (and I mean, anything) in your daily life, no matter how quiet and simple or loud and chaotic, your intuition is still there, doing its best to guide you.
 So do yourself a kindness and be aware that your intuition is always right there with you, regardless of what you’re doing, and it’ll reveal what you need to have/be/do/say at any given moment.

 One caveat: your intuition is of no use if you won’t listen to it and do what it says.

 A lot of times your head gets in the way and tries to fight your intuition.

 Sometimes (especially for the stuff that’s bad for you) that’s out of arrogance (I know best, I’m doing it my way, I want this).
 It could also be out of advice from others (so and so said this is the best/only way).
 Maybe it’s because you don’t implicitly trust yourself to know what’s best for you and/or you don’t want to take responsibility for your own life.

 But mostly, I believe, you fight your intuition because of fear, specifically fear of change and the unknown.
 What your intuition is trying to do is help you grow into the person you want and are meant to be.
 In order to do that, you have to leave your comfort zone, which is familiar and known to you.
 And your intuition’s job is to guide you out of that zone, into the unknown and into the life before you.

 So how do you listen for your intuition and do what it says?